WahyuArd1401/beinkost/README.md

 samples, guidance on mobile development, and a full API reference.

 ## How to update
+- git add -A (add all update page)
-- git commit -m "message"
+- git commit -m "message" (commit update)
-- git push origin master
+- git push origin master (push update to repository)